From heart-warming soups, vibrant salads to pressure cooker meals, here you’ll find healthy dinner recipes that will become your favorites year-round!

 With pantry staples like canned seafood and a bottle of mentsuyu (Japanese noodle soup base), you can instantly make delicious pasta for a low-lift, healthy weeknight dinner.

-For many Asian cultures, rice porridge is chicken noodle soup for the soul.
-It’s homey, soothing, and ultra comforting.
+For many Asian cultures, rice porridge is the chicken noodle soup for the soul—homey, soothing, and ultra-comforting.
 You can keep the rice porridge plain or serve it with simple leftovers like salted salmon, nori, hard-boiled egg, kimchi, or a side of pickles.
 It will keep you nourished and the chill at bay.

-Finely grated carrot and ginger are both super healthy and full of antioxidants!
-When combined with miso, it makes a flavorful salad dressing that delivers lots of health benefits.
+Finely grated carrot and ginger are both super healthy and full of antioxidants.
+When combined with miso, they make a flavorful salad dressing that delivers lots of health benefits.
 Make extra and pack it for your work lunch too.

 A bowl of warm, hearty soup can boost your energy to face whatever comes your way in the new year.
 The combination of pork belly and root vegetables provides all the health-promoting nutrients in this flavorful soup.
 You’ll love that it’s packed with collagen, which is great for the skin.